 The workshop aims for participants to understand:

-Speakers from NHS Digital/NHS England - NHS Improvement, Clinical Commissioning Group, Commissioning Support Unit, Mental Health Trust
+Presenters include speakers from NHS Digital, NHS England / Improvement, a Commissioning Support Unit, and a Mental Health Trust

 Before you register on this workshop, please ensure you have secured the appropriate funding from your Organisation.